-Punta de la Tordera Beach is located across from the camping area of Malgrat de Mar and reaches the mouth of Tordera river, a protected area where lovers of nature will have the chance to watch birds and admire the characteristic flora of the Delta.
+Punta de la Tordera beach is located in front of the entire area of the campsite of Malgrat de Mar and reaches the mouth of the Tordera river.
+The latter space is a protected area, where nature lovers can observe a great variety of birds and enjoy the flora of the Delta.

-You will find an observatory that will allow you to discover and observe from a distance the richness of life in the Tordera Delta, so as not to interfere with the recovery of this natural space.
+We can find an observatory that will allow us to discover and observe from a distance the richness of life in the Delta de La Tordera.
+For more information, you can check the “La Tordera” website.

 Services and facilities

-- An adapted toilet located next to the first-aid station.
+- An adapted WC for people with disabilities placed next to the first-aid station.

-- Showers and a beach wheelchair available for people with reduced mobility (this service operates while the lifeguard service is active) and walkways to facilitate access to the sea.
+- Showers and an amphibious chair for bathing people with reduced mobility (this service works while the lifeguard service is active), as well as the walkways to facilitate access to the sea.

 - You can practice recreational fishing with rod, but during the bathing season (May 15 – September 15), from 7 pm to 8 am only.
 Please collect any objects and pieces that could harm other users of the beach.

 - Pets are not allowed on the beach from April 1 to October 31, except assistance dogs.